minna-xD/Wordpuzzle_NF/index.md

 [Play](gridwords.htm)

-# Drawn Bonza-style puzzle: Gabby's Dollhouse
+# 🏡Drawn Bonza-style puzzle: Gabby's Dollhouse

 The game has been designed on Procreate for iPad.

 [View](bonza.htm)

-# Playable Keysmash-style puzzle: False friends in computing
+# 👩‍💻 Playable Keysmash-style puzzle: False friends in computing

 The game has been coded with the help of ChatGPT.
 The page has an English and a Finnish puzzle